 - What is this conference about?

 - If you want a better idea of what it’s about, keep coming back and checking out the guest blogs on the Good Stuff Here page.
-Many of our speakers will be doing guest blogs.
-Some teachers will be guests on The New Normal, Tchipakkan’s radio pod cast, which may give you an idea of what some of their workshops will be like.
-Those are announced there as well.
+Sometimes our speakers will be doing guest blogs.

 To encourage intermediate and advanced work, classes and presentations;